Physics and geometry of knots-quivers correspondence: KQ correspondence and geometry of holomorphic curves

-For calculations from infinity it is useful to glue back the~curves and consider curves with boundaries.
-Following \cite{ES} we should view the~Gromov-Witten invariant as taking values in the~skein module of $L_{K}$ where $(t_{j},q)$ are the~variables in the~skein module of~$L_{K_{j}}$ and $q=e^{\frac12 g_{s}}$.
+For calculations from infinity, it is useful to glue back the~curves and consider curves with boundaries.
+Following \cite{ES}, we should view the~Gromov-Witten invariant as taking values in the~skein module of $L_{K}$, where $(a_{(j)},q)$ are the~variables in the~skein module of~$L_{K_{j}}$ and $q=e^{\frac12 g_{s}}$.
 This is a~useful perspective since it allows for using Legendrian SFT at infinity to compute the~refined Schr\"{o}dinger equation by elimination as for the~unrefined colored HOMFLY-PT in \cite{Ekholm:2018iso}.
+From this perspective, the refined partition function corresponds to $U(1)$ Chern-Simons theory on $L_{K}$, which means that $a_{(j)}=q$ and refinement concern a splitting of this $q$-variable into $q$ and $t$, where one $t$ corresponds to the self-linking of the boundary of the holomorphic disk and the other $q$ accounts for genus and for $4$-chain intersections.
+The exact nature of this splitting is not yet understood.

 We end this section with a~discussion of the~distinctions between the~refinements $t_{c}$ and~$t_{r}$ above.
 Here the~variable $t_{c}$ is related to linking (and self-linking) between boundaries of holomorphic curves inside $L_{K}$ and is hence an~effect of M2-M2 interactions.
 The variable~$t_{r}$ on the~other hand counts intersections with the~$4$-chain and is thus an~effect of M2-M5 interactions.
 Looking at the~curves generated by a~given set of disks, it is clear that one transforms quadratically and the~other linearly in the~number of disks in a~boundstate (the~dimension vector~${\mathbf{d}}$).